Peter Thiel: Other business enterprises

 Thiel gives backing to Vivek Ramaswamy's financial firm Strive Asset Management, also described as an activist fund.
 The firm aims to free "corporate America" of what they deem to be "stakeholder capitalism" ESG mandates created by the three companies BlackRock, Vanguard and State Street and accuse them of causing the energy crisis.
 The firm does not deny climate science.

 In 2021, Thiel backed the first fund of A-Star Partners, founded by Kevin Hartz, former partner at Founders Fund.
 In 2022, he backed B2B-focused Wischoff Ventures founded by solo GP Nichole Wischoff.

 Thiel is also a major backer of the venture debt firm Tacora, founded by Keri Findley.
 Its inaugural fund in 2022 raised US$350 million in total, including US$250 million from Thiel.
 Bloomberg comments that, "It's an unusually large investment for Thiel, the size of which hasn't been previously reported."
 Findley was originally an associate of Danzeisen, whom she met because she and Thiel Capital both invested in SoFi.
 Thiel agreed to fund her after she discussed the idea with him at a casual dinner.

-Alexandra Ulmer and Joseph Tanfani from Reuters remark that Thiel was an instrumental force behind the creation of 1789 Capital, which was co-founded in 2022 by Omeed Malik and Christopher Buskirk, a confidant of Thiel's.
+Alexandra Ulmer and Joseph Tanfani from Reuters remark that Thiel was an instrumental force behind the creation of 1789 Capital, which was co-founded in 2022 by Omeed Malik and Chris Buskirk, a confidant of Thiel's.
 Blake Masters is also a board member.
 The fund is intended to create a "parallel economy", a network that combines "businesses, media outlets and political organizations" associated with the America First movement.
 In 2024, it recruited Donald Trump Jr. as a partner.